barzan/dbseer/README.md

 	; set 'matlab' for MATLAB, 'octave' for Octave.
 Default is 'matlab'. stat_package=matlab

-The default statistical package in DBSeer is default.
-But if you change the value of *stat_package* to *octave*, Octave will be used for DBSeer's statistical operations.
+The default statistical package in DBSeer is Matlab.
+But if you change the value of *stat_package* to *octave* in the INI file, Octave will be used for DBSeer's statistical operations.

 **4. Running DBSeer **